samuel-bazinet/Rust_Pub_Sub_Server/README.md

         1. If Rust is not installed, download [here](https://www.rust-lang.org/learn/get-started).

 4. Server should be running.

-## How to use as a library

-1. Include the repo as a dependency of your Rust project.

-2. Use the `setup_server(config_file)` function to generate the configs to be used by the server (See `./configs/configs.json` as an example for a config file).

-3. Use the `start_listening(config)` function to start listening.

-4. Running your program should now have it work as a Pub-Sub Server.

 ## How to access from the client